Cognitive Behavioral Therapy for Chronic Pain

-Chronic pain is defined as pain lasting several months, usually at least three to six months, according to the National Institutes of Health.
+Chronic pain is pain lasting several months, usually at least three to six months, according to the National Institutes of Health.
 Whether back or neck pain, headaches, pain from an underlying disease, injury, or medical treatment, chronic pain is extremely common.
-The NIH notes over 25 million American adults surveyed reported they had experienced chronic pain for at least three months.
+The National Institutes of Health notes over 25 million American adults surveyed reported they had experienced chronic pain for at least three months.

 The brain-body chronic pain connection

 Researchers have found many of the brain systems involved with how a person experiences pain overlap with parts of the brain that process emotions.
-So when people experience negative emotions such as fear, anxiety, and anger, some of the same brain systems responsible for these emotions also rev up the experience of pain, the National Institute of Neurological Disorders and Stroke states.
+When people experience negative emotions such as fear, anxiety, and anger, some of the same brain systems responsible for these emotions also rev up the experience of pain, according to the National Institute of Neurological Disorders and Stroke.

-Cognitive behavioral therapy has a "top-down" effect on pain control and the perception of pain, according to Majeed and Sudak, and appears to benefit the brain.
-Research shows chronic stress is linked to a reduction in the volume of gray matter in the brain — but CBT, over time, can normalize this brain change as stress is relieved.
+Cognitive behavioral therapy has a "top-down" effect on pain control and the perception of pain and appears to benefit the brain, according to Majeed and Sudak.
+Research shows chronic stress is linked to a reduction in the volume of gray matter in the brain, but CBT, over time, can normalize this brain change as stress is relieved.

 The opioid epidemic

-In their report on the subject, Majeed and Sudak concluded CBT can be used as a standalone treatment, combined with other therapies, including non-opioid drugs, or as a way to reduce the opioid doses required to control severe chronic pain.
+In their report on the subject, Majeed and Sudak concluded CBT can be used as a standalone treatment, combined with other therapies, including non-opioid drugs, or to reduce the opioid doses required to control severe chronic pain.